General Store Site 12294 Harris Road Pitt Meadows, B.C.Click Here for Directions

-In 1921 William and Maggie Struthers moved to Pitt Meadows with their three sons, William, Jack and Robert, and took over running the general store and post office.
+In 1921 William and Jeannie Struthers moved to Pitt Meadows with their three sons, William, Jack and Robert, and took over running the general store and post office.
 Robert would eventually become an alderman in the community and his descendents have supplied the Museum with information, images and objects that relate to the site.

 Harold Sutton was a farmer, a business man and Pitt Meadows’ longest serving Reeve/Mayor (1948-1965),a position he took on after serving 14 years as a councillor.
 Under his leadership many projects were completed such as construction of major roads, the airport opened, a fire hall built, and the first two lane Pitt River bridge opened.